gettalong/hexapdf/benchmark/raw_text/README.md

 : Homepage: <https://prawnpdf.org>\\
   Language: Ruby\\
-  Version: 2.3.0
+  Version: 2.4.0

 **ReportLab**

 : Homepage: <https://www.reportlab.com/opensource/>\\
   Language: Python\\
-  Version: 3.5.23
+  Version: 3.5.34

   ReportLab has a module that implements some features in C to speed up the execution.
-Both versions are used in the benchmark.
+This module is used in the benchmark.

 **jPDFWriter**